networknt/light-doc/content/en/tutorial/kafka-sidecar/kafka-streams.md

 java -jar target/word-count-1.0.0.jar
 ```

+Please be aware we are using -Prelease to build the fatjar so that all the dependencies will be packaged into the jar.
 Now the server should be started with HTTPS/2 on port 8443.
 You can also start the server within the IDE to debug your Kafka Streams application.

 ### Test DSL Streams Application